-Overgrowth of certain bacteria can cause Vulvovaginitis.
+Certain bacteria can proliferate and can cause vulvovaginitis.
 These bacteria include Streptococcus, Gardnerella, and Staphylococcus.
-A bacterial infection typically causes a grayish-white discharge that smells fishy.
-However, about half of women with this type of infection have no symptoms (njfamilyhivaids.org).
+A bacterial infection can cause a grayish-white discharge that smells fishy.
+However, according to the Illinois Department of Public Health, about half of women with this type of infection have no symptoms.

 One of the most common causes of vulvovaginitis is Candida albicans.
-This yeast infection typically causes genital itching and a thick, white vaginal discharge.
-A yeast infection often follows use of antibiotics.
+This yeast infection can cause genital itching and a thick, white vaginal discharge that is similar to cottage cheese.
+A yeast infection often follows the use of antibiotics.
 Antibiotics can kill the antifungal bacteria that normally live in the vagina.
 This can lead to yeast infection.

 Viruses that can cause vulvovaginitis include herpes simplex and human papillomavirus (HPV).